tmsvdb/Monsterhunters/Basics.md

 ---
 <!--TODO: Downtime-->
 ## Downtime
-When you are in a Urban environment
+When you are in a city, town or village you may choose to take downtime.
+You can use downtim to buy or create itmes, to restore inflictions, or to earn money.
 ### Buy or sell `Items`
-Roll a Test of Skill Haggle, see chapter: `Tastable Skills`
+During down time you may choose to buy or sell Items according to the rules on buying generic items.
+If you don't like the prices or you want to sell for better prices roll a Test of Skill Haggle, see chapter: `Tastable Skills`.